jeremyabeard5/MSDS692/README.md

 # Measuring Vocabulary / Amount of Unique Words per Speech

+I wanted to see which presidents used more of a variety of words.
+The two charts below serve to show the amount of unique words used by each president, or by each year.
+From the charts below, it looks like the early presidents did **not** use a lot of unique words.
+Reagan, Obama, W. Bush, and Clinton also did not use a lot of different words in their speeches, compared to others.

 ![Vocabulary by President](output/Unique-Words-by-President-SORTED.png)

 ![Vocabulary by Year](output/Unique-Words-by-Year-CHRONO.png)

 # Sentiment / Polarity / Subjectivity Measures

+My main analytical focus was that of sentiment analysis for this project.
+There is not much business case for analyzing a dataset containing State of the Union speeches, but there can still be a whole lot of information gained from analysis on it!
+I utilized 'sentiment' as well as 'polarity' and 'subjectivity' to analyze the feeling of each speech.
+Explanations of each of these measures can be found in the 'Methods' section above but below are a few charts which give some insight into the sentiment, polarity, and subjectivity, of each president throughout the years.

 ![Sentiment by Year of Presidency](output/Avg-Sentiment-by-Year-of-Presidency.png)